 Intended primarily for biology majors, the goal of this undergraduate course is to learn how to do ecological research.
 The emphasis of the course is not on breadth of knowledge or techniques, but on learning the scientific process by doing it.
 The students formulate hypotheses, decide what data to use and how to analyze them, and communicate results orally and in writing.
 As a case study, we focus on interactions between a species of flowering plants (sticky monkeyflower, Mimulus aurantiacus), the hummingbirds and insects that pollinate the plants, and the yeasts that live in the floral nectar of the plants, at the Jasper Ridge Biological Preserve.
 The students use field, laboratory (including molecular) and statistical methods to test hypotheses.
 This class was featured in April 2013 by AAAS.

-Co-taught with Rachel Vannette (fall 2012) or Lisa Mandle (winter 2014), this graduate-level course is an introduction to statistical methods for ecological data analysis, involving lectures, discussions, and independent research projects using the students' own data or simulated or publicly available data.
+Co-taught with Rachel Vannette (fall 2012), Lisa Mandle (winter 2014), and Jes Coyle (fall 2017) this graduate-level course is an introduction to statistical methods for ecological data analysis, involving lectures, discussions, and independent research projects using the students' own data or simulated or publicly available data.
 Students learn to design statistically sound data collection to answer a given research question, choose among modern statistical tools and analyze data using the programming language R, present results effectively using R for peer-reviewed papers, and advise colleagues about statistical analysis.

 This seminar is for graduate and advanced undergraduate students.
 We discuss classic papers in community ecology (Forbes, Clements, Gleason, Grinnell, Lindeman, Preston, Elton, Hutchinson, May, MacArthur, Odum, Connell, Paine, Tilman, etc.) and contemporary papers on related topics, to develop historical perspectives to understand current issues and identify future directions.

-I also participate in the Earth Systems in Hawaii Program and guest-lecture in CEE274S Hopkins Microbiology Course, BIO101 Ecology, and E-IPER330 Research Approaches for Environmental Problem Solving.
+I also participate in the Earth Systems in Hawaii Program and guest-lecture in various other courses.